ax-llm/ax/README.md

 docker run -p 9998:9998 apache/tika
 ```

-Convert documents to text and embed them for retrieval using the `DBManager`
+Convert documents to text and embed them for retrieval using the `DBManager` it also supports a reranker and query rewriter.
+Two default implementations `DefaultResultReranker` and `DefaultQueryRewriter` are available to use.

 ```typescript
 const tika = new ApacheTika();